 - Name it "Vietnam" to distinguish it from your usual line.

-- Upon arrival at Noi Bai, select that eSIM for data and activate data roaming for that line.
+- Upon arrival at Noi Bai, choose that eSIM for data and activate data roaming for that line.

-- Check that it's connected (you'll see the local operator in the bar) and you're good to go.
+- Check that it connected (you'll see the local operator in the bar) and you're good to go.

-If it's your first eSIM, rely on the eSIM activation guide.
-Your Spanish card stays inside for important calls and SMS.
+If it's your first eSIM, refer to the eSIM installation guide.
+Your Spanish card stays in for important calls and SMS, and you can continue to receive those verification codes without relying on the Vietnamese line.

-Will I have internet as soon as I land in Noi Bai?
+Do I have internet as soon as I land at Noi Bai?

 Does the Hanoi eSIM also work for Ha Long and Sapa?

-For a normal trip, the eSIM is more practical: you install it in 5 minutes, you don't leave your passport at any store, and you keep your Spanish number.
-A local SIM might be slightly cheaper if you stay for weeks and consume a lot, but you lose time with paperwork and your home line.
+For a normal trip, the eSIM is more practical: you install it in 5 minutes, you don't have to leave your passport at any store, and you keep your Spanish number.
+A local SIM might be slightly cheaper if you stay for weeks and consume a lot, but you waste time with paperwork and lose your home line.

 How many GB do I use in 4 days in Hanoi?